-A newspaper story has miraculously served to link up a Scottish family with the descendants of an Italian who rescued their grandfather from the Germans and the Fascists more than 70 years ago.
+A newspaper story miraculously served to link up a Scottish family with the descendants of an Italian who rescued their grandfather from the Germans and the Fascists.

 Back in 1944, Modesto Damiani hid sixteen Allied soldiers in the village of Lucignana, high in the mountains of north Tuscany, after they had escaped from prisoner of war camps.